wp-plugins/goodbye-captcha/readme.txt

 *   It does not affect pages loading time
 *   It does not use PHP Session
 *   This version is free for both Commercial and Personal use
+*   Block IP feature for both IPV6 and IPV4 addresses
+*   Statistics, reports and charts with all blocked spam attempts

 = Technical support =
 If you notice any problems by using this plugin, please notify us and we will investigate and fix the issues.
 Ideally your request should contain: URL of the website (if your site is public), Php version, WordPress version and all the steps in order to replicate the issue (if you are able to reproduce it somehow)